 1. Reduce (or increase) The Temperature

-Like human, dust mites are comfortable in an environment that is neither too cold or warm.
+Like humans, dust mites are comfortable in an environment that is neither too cold or warm.
 To be exact, researchers have pinpointed the temperature that is optimal for dust mites to be within 20 to 25-degree Celcius.

 One of the easiest ways to reduce the growth of dust mites, or possibly ending the colony, is reducing or increasing the temperature of the room.
 My preference is to lower down the temperature whenever possible, as I’m one who can’t tolerate warm environments.

 2. Ensure Your Home Is Not Overtly Humid